Drought Can Affect Your Water Supply

 • Deepen the existing well.

-• Construct a new well (check the private well database on Vermont Natural Resources Atlas to see the depths and yields of other wells in the area to determine if there is good chance of a new well supplying enough water).
+• Construct a new well (check the private well layer on the Vermont Natural Resources Atlas, where you can see the depths and yields of other wells in the area to determine if there is good chance of a new well supplying enough water).

-• Hydro-fracture the existing bedrock well to increase yield.
+• Hydro-fracture the existing bedrock well to increase the water supply.

 It is important to work with a licensed pump installer or well driller to find out the cause of the problem and to find a solution.
 Find a licensed well driller

 Make sure to keep records of any work that is done on your well or water system.
-If you do not know where your well is, check the private well database on Vermont Natural Resources Atlas.
-Be sure to mark your well’s exact location with a location marker that can be found during all seasons.
+If you do not know where your well is, check the private well layer on Vermont Natural Resources Atlas or look up well completion reports on the Well Completion Report Searchable Database.
+Be sure to mark the well’s exact location with a location marker that can be found during all seasons. .
 Learn about how to find information on your well

 Temporary solutions: Is there anything I can do while I work toward a permanent solution to my water situation?